PlunetBusinessManager/SOAP-API-Samples/README.md

 Sample code to retrieve data from Plunet BusinessManager API using Python 3

 ## Disclaimer
-The samples can run stand-alone in Python and are written only for educational purposes.
+The samples can rach run *stand-alone* in Python and are written only for educational purposes.
 They do not include error handling.
 Also there is almost no recursion for an easy understanding of the code.

 ## Prerequisites
 The following libraries must be installed: Zeep, Decimal and json